EntropySynthetica/PacsAddonClass/README.md

 # PacsAddonClass
-Code Examples from my Live Coding ESO addons class.
+Code Examples from my Live Coding ESO addons class For Pacrooti's Hirelings.

 ## Summary of addons in this class
-PacsHelloChat, A simple addon that displays a welcome message when you log in.
+**PacsHelloChat**, A simple addon that displays a welcome message when you log in.

-PacsinCombat, Shows a message in your chat box when you enter and leave combat.
+**PacsinCombat**, Shows a message in your chat box when you enter and leave combat.

-HelloPacrooti, Adds new slash commands to summon and dismiss Pacrooti
+**HelloPacrooti**, Adds new slash commands to summon and dismiss Pacrooti.
+Credit to @Alulynn for the addon's name.

 ## ESO Folder Paths